drbngd/cinci-lab-workflow/README.md

 ## Setup

 Before using these scripts, you will need to install the necessary dependencies.
+This step will:
+1. Build & Install HTK 3.4.1
+2. Install & Update pip
+3. Download necessary python libraries

 To do so, run the following command:

 ```
+cd cinci-lab-workflow/
 ./setup-workflow.sh
 ```